Bruno-PSZ/AMP_Metrics_Evaluation/Readme.md

 - Based on **all known AMPs**

 **Details:**
 - The module relies on the `pysum` package, using a modified version of `algorithm.py` (included in this repository).
+Additionally `mafft` program is used for alignment.
 - The main script, `run_pipeline.py`, outputs substitution counts for the input FASTA file.
 - The final steps of matrix derivation are documented in the notebook:
   `combine_counters_and_derive_matrix.ipynb`.